selkies-project/docker-nvidia-glx-desktop/README.md

 <details markdown>
   <summary>Open Section</summary>

-If having no TURN server does not work, you need an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server).
+If having no TURN server does not work, you need an external [TURN server](https://github.com/selkies-project/selkies/blob/main/docs/firewall.md#turn-server).
 Read the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section and fill in the environment variables `SELKIES_TURN_HOST` and `SELKIES_TURN_PORT`, then pick one of `SELKIES_TURN_SHARED_SECRET` or both `SELKIES_TURN_USERNAME` and `SELKIES_TURN_PASSWORD` environment variables, based on your authentication method.

 </details>

 ## WebRTC and Firewall Issues

-Note that this section is only required for the Selkies-GStreamer WebRTC HTML5 interface.
+Note that this section is only required for the Selkies WebRTC HTML5 interface.

 In most cases when either of your server or client has a permissive firewall, the default Google STUN server configuration will work without additional configuration.
 However, when connecting from networks that cannot be traversed with STUN, a TURN server is required.